← Back to Blog·Mar 16, 2026·9 min read

 Triple Whale

-Triple Whale is built specifically for Shopify and DTC brands.
-Its core feature is a “Triple Pixel” that attempts server-side attribution to bypass iOS 14+ tracking limitations.
-The dashboard consolidates ad spend from Facebook, Google, TikTok, and other platforms alongside Shopify revenue data, giving you a unified view of ROAS and customer acquisition cost.
+Built specifically for Shopify and DTC brands.
+The “Triple Pixel” attempts server-side attribution to bypass iOS 14+ tracking limitations.
+Consolidates ad spend alongside revenue for unified ROAS.
+Starts at $100/month.

 Lifetimely